harrywykman/pisticci_farm_project_documentation/pisticci_project_handover_manual.md

 ### Kitchawan

 Kitchawan Farm is a diversified working farm with a focus on rough housing of horses.
 The Pisticci Farm project leases a small area for vegetable production.
 In Spring of 2016, this area will be developed into sets of 30 inch wide beds.
-This site will be used for crops  n
+This site will be used for crops which do not require the heat of greenhouses and take more time to mature and so require the extra space available at this site.

 ### Crops